netxms/netxms-doc/admin/appendix.rst

 CPU load average for last minute

 .. note::
-  On Windows this metric is provided by winpref subagent
+  On Windows this metric is provided by winperf subagent

 System.CPU.LoadAvg5
 -------------------